Artist feature: Grisdansmavie

 XVX punk kid doing hip-hop and illustrations for cool projects

-Juan (aka Grisdansmavie or Videngris) was one of the first people to follow me on Instagram back in 2015.
-He has been drawing all his life, but started practicing more often at that particular time three years ago when he was living in Slovakia.
-Overwhelmed by the cultural change and the language barrier, drawing was like a kind of therapy, he recalls.
+J. (aka Grisdansmavie or Videngris) was among the first people to follow me on Instagram back in 2015.
+At that time they lived in Slovakia where they started drawing artwork for various DIY punk bands and projects more often than ever before.
+Overwhelmed by the cultural change and the language barrier, drawing was like a kind of therapy, they recall.

-Starting with some illustrations for friends and sharing them on the internet, Gris then made a couple of fliers until someone asked him to do a design for the Hunt Saboteurs Association.
-Since then he has an impressive number of drawings for different projects.
-Artwork for bands, fund raising for animal rights groups, or drawings for small vegan businesses.
+Starting off with some illustrations for friends and sharing them on the internet, Gris made a couple of fliers until someone asked them to do a design for the Hunt Saboteurs Association.
+Since then Grisdansmavie has an impressive number of drawings for different projects.
+Artwork for bands, fundraising for animal rights groups, or drawings for small vegan businesses.

 “It is cool that the people trust me in what I do.
 This is not my job, this is my way to help to the total liberation.”
-The Vegan Straight Edge, DIY ethics, and fundamental anarchist values like mutual-aid and solidarity are what inspire him the most in creating art as grisdansmavie (follow him on instagram).
+The Vegan Straight Edge, DIY ethics, and fundamental anarchist values like mutual-aid and solidarity are what inspire them the most in creating art.

-Being friends on social media we started exchanging some messages, and later on I found out that he has been playing drums in some of my favorite Mexican hardcore punk bands.
+Being friends on social media we started exchanging some messages, and later on I found out that Gris has been playing drums in some of my favorite Mexican hardcore punk bands.

-He and three other punx crafted a great record called De la parálisis al fuego as Our Bastard Existence but started feeling discomfort about the band’s name and changed it to Clamant.
+Together with three other punx they crafted a great record called De la parálisis al fuego as Our Bastard Existence but started feeling discomfort about the band’s name and changed it to Clamant.

 When Clamant finished, Gris wanted to continue talking about the important things, ideas and passions.
-But it was just him, with no other skill than playing drums.
+But it was just one person, with no other skills than playing drums.

 “So I tried to make rap, I had to learn everything by myself.
 In 2012 Videngris was born.
 Then in 2014 a close friend joined me and we formed Lumbría.
 I have two solo albums and two with Lumbría.
 I’ve always been surrounded by the hip-hop culture, I grew up listening to rap, Colombian music, and punk.
 I still listen to all of that.”